MORNING GLORY 09

 The other morning's reading referenced C.S.
 Lewis’ thoughts from “The Weight of Glory” about people being too easily pleased.
 He says we are “like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at sea.
 We are too easily pleased.”
 Instantly my mind starting playing “Holiday at Sea” by Steve Moakler.
 It’s a song I’ve listened to for several years now, but the weight of the meaning behind that phrase hit me in a new way that morning.
 Give the song a listen if it’s a new one for you.

 I think C.S.
 Lewis is saying this: We settle for less as ignorant children — even though we should know better — we don’t.
-This idea is different from delighting in simple joys.
-We are too easily pleased with whatever we can reach first.
-Even mud.

 I don’t know about you, but a beach trip sounds pretty amazing right now.
 Give me 5 minutes and I’ll have my beach bag ready.
 But so often we settle for what we can get our hands on at the moment.
 We are impatient and crave instant gratification.
 As a result, we'll take a pile of mud instead of a million grains of sand.
 Rain puddles instead of salty waves washing the shore.
 Mudslides on land instead of freedom out at sea.
 Fill in the blank instead of having every need met in Jesus.